DiscoBizzle/Ghost-Simulator/deps/README.txt

 you may need to sudo to root to do that you MUST use our copy of pyglet, not one you already have!
 [1]

-3. now you need either PIL or Pillow.
-[2] on Windows: install PIL/PIL-1.1.7.win32-py2.7.exe (for 64bit do Pillow & deps) on Mac do: 'sudo easy_install pip' and then 'sudo pip install Pillow' on Linux, apparently you probably already have Pillow installed anyway!

 === BONUS MATERIAL FOR 64-BIT PYTHON ON 64-BIT WINDOWS / ANY LINUX ===
 (you probably have 32-bit python on 64-bit windows)